 - I am a Ph.D.
-Student at the Knowledge Media Institute (KMi) of the The Open University and I am working on early detection of research trends and forecast their future impact.
+Student at the Knowledge Media Institute (KMi) of the The Open University and I am working on early detection of research trends and forecast their future impact (see here).

-- My research interests are centred around the Semantic Web and Knowledge Discovery technologies required to detect Research Trends.
+- My research interests are centered around the Semantic Web, Network Science and Knowledge Discovery technologies required to detect Research Trends.

 Since before getting my Master’s, I started working within the Department of Electrical and Information Engineering at Polytechnic of Bari as Research Assistant and Software Engineer.